How to prevent Lyme disease

 About 80 percent of people will develop an even red rash that may look like a bull’s-eye rash, Johnson said.

 But even if you don’t, and you develop an unexplained fever or ache about two weeks after spending time in woods, consider the possibility of Lyme disease.
+You may need to be a firm advocate for yourself; some doctors are not well-informed about tick-borne diseases.

 Robert Sitko of Stillwater, Minn., a beekeeper who tends apiaries in the heavily infested St. Croix River Valley and likes to go camping, knew he was at risk.
 One year, he saw the tell-tale bull’s-eye rash of Lyme disease on his body and went to a doctor, who prescribed three weeks of antibiotics.